Akhilendra-Mishra/bmi_calculator_app/README.md

       BMI = weight/(height)(height)

+3. Background color changes based on the BMI result:
+     Red for overweight.
+     Orange for underweight.
+     Green for healthy weight.

 4. Technologies Used:

    Flutter & Dart: Utilized Flutter for cross-platform development, ensuring smooth performance and a native look and feel on both Android and iOS devices.